+Addendum Timeline Military Coup

-8 November 2020.
+- 8 November 2020.
 General elections are held in Myanmar.
-The NLD under Aung San Suu Kyi wins elections in a landslide, winning 80 per cent of contested seats compared to less than 7 per cent for the main opposition party, the military-backed USDP.

-26 January 2021.
+The NLD under Aung San Suu Kyi wins elections in a land-slide, winning 80 per cent of contested seats compared to less than 7 per cent for the main opposition party, the military-backed USDP. - 26 January 2021.
 The Tatmadaw repeats demands for an investigation into alleged voter fraud during the election and warned to 'take action' if investigations were not taken seriously.
-The military did not decline ruling out fears of a planned coup.

-28 January 2021.
-Myanmar's election commission officially rejects allegations of vote fraud in the election and claims that no errors sufficiently impacted the credibility of the vote.

-1 February 2021.
+The military did not decline ruling out fears of a planned coup. - 28 January 2021.
+Myanmar's election commission officially rejects allegations of vote fraud in the election and claims that no errors sufficiently impacted the credibility of the vote. - 1 February 2021.
 Hours before the newly elected parliament was due to convene for the first time, members of the military detain State Counsellor Aung San Suu Kyi, President Win Myint and other senior political figures.
 NLD offices are raided, and documents and computers seized.
-Commander-in-Chief Min Aung Hlaing declares his State Administrative Council as the legitimate government and imposes a year-long state of emergency.

-2 February 2021.
+Commander-in-Chief Min Aung Hlaing declares his State Administrative Council as the legitimate government and imposes a year-long state of emergency. - 2 February 2021.
 First signs of protests emerge.
-People bang pots and pans and honk car horns to express outrage about the coup.247

-3 February 2021.
-Mass civil disobedience is declared and hundreds of public servants, including government staff, teachers and doctors, abandon their workplaces.248

-5 February 2021.
+People bang pots and pans and honk car horns to express outrage about the coup.254 - 3 February 2021.
+Mass civil disobedience is declared and hundreds of public servants, including government staff, teachers and doctors, abandon their workplaces.255 - 5 February 2021.
 300 politicians from the NLD announce the creation of the Committee Representing Pyidaungsu Hluttaw to carry out parliamentary functions.
-They urged domestic businesses to cut ties with the Tatmadaw and asked the international community in a letter to the UN to impose targeted sanctions against the military.249

-6 February 2021.
+They urged domestic businesses to cut ties with the Tatmadaw and asked the international community in a letter to the UN to impose targeted sanctions against the military.256 - 6 February 2021.
 The military blocks social media outlets such as Twitter and Instagram.
-Shortly after, it imposes a completely shutdown of the internet.

-9 February 2021.
-First accusations against security forces of using excessive and lethal force against protesters in Naypyidaw are reported.
-The military bans gatherings across 10 regions.

-11 February 2021.
-The United States imposes a first round of sanctions targeting military officials who are considered responsible for staging the military coup.250

-12 February 2021.
-Tens of thousands of people in Yangon and elsewhere in Myanmar join the anti-coup protests.

-13 February 2021.
-The junta suspends laws which would constrain security forces from detaining suspects and searching property.

-22 February 2021.
-Over one million protestors take to the streets in one of the largest protests in the country.

-26 February 2021.
+Shortly after, it imposes a completely shutdown of the internet. - 9 February 2021.
+First accusations against security forces of using excessive and lethal force against protesters in Nay-pyidaw are reported.
+The military bans gatherings across 10 regions. - 11 February 2021.
+The United States imposes a first round of sanctions targeting military officials who are considered responsible for staging the military coup.257 - 12 February 2021.
+Tens of thousands of people in Yangon and elsewhere in Myanmar join the anti-coup protests. - 13 February 2021.
+The junta suspends laws which would constrain security forces from detaining suspects and searching property. - 22 February 2021.
+Over one million protestors take to the streets in one of the largest protests in the country. - 26 February 2021.
 UN ambassador, Kyaw Moe Tun who has been delegated by the NLD government, calls for the "strongest possible action" against the military regime and ends his UN speech with the three-fingered salute adopted by the protesters.
 A few days later, the coup leaders announce he has been fired for "betraying" the country.
-Kyaw Moe Tun continues to head the Permanent Mission, the UN has kept his credentials.

-10 March 2021.
-The UN Security Council issues a Presidential Statement, strongly condemning the violence against peaceful protestors and calling on the military to reverse the coup, to exercise utmost restraint and to allow humanitarian access.

-11 March 2021.
-The UN Special Rapporteur on Myanmar first suggests that the military's violence against peaceful protestors may amount to crimes against humanity as they appear to be committed as part of a coordinated campaign directed against a civilian population, in a widespread and systematic manner.

-22 March 2021.
-The European Union announces targeted sanctions, incuding travel bans and asset freeze, against individual military officials considered responsible for staging the military coup.251
+Kyaw Moe Tun continues to head the Permanent Mission, the UN has kept his credentials. - 10 March 2021.
+The UN Security Council issues a Presidential Statement, strongly condemning the violence against peaceful protestors and calling on the military to reverse the coup, to exercise utmost restraint and to allow humanitarian access. - 11 March 2021.
+The UN Special Rapporteur on Myanmar first suggests that the military's violence against peaceful protestors may amount to crimes against humanity as they appear to be committed as part of a coordinated campaign directed against a civilian population, in a widespread and systematic manner. - 22 March 2021.
+The European Union announces targeted sanctions, incuding travel bans and asset freeze, against individual military officials considered responsible for staging the military coup.258

-27 March 2021.
-The Russian Deputy Defense Minister attends the Armed Forces Day and emphasises Russia's efforts to seek closer social and economic ties with Myanmar.
-At least 160 protestors get killed.252 eral Democracy Charter.
-The Charter establishes a National Unity Government (NUG) with the aim to join forces among junta opponents and provide an alternative agenda for a pro-democratic post-junta rule.

-31 March 2021.
-The CRPH declares the 2008 Constitution void and presents an interim constitution, the Fed-